 • Pour melted peanut butter mixture into the cocoa mixture; add vanilla extract and stir until combined.

-• Spread into an 8″x8″ dish.
+• Spread into an 8″x8″ baking pan.

-• Refrigerate until firm.
+• Refrigerate until firm, approximately two hours.

 ● If you enjoyed this post, be sure to sign up for the Ann’s Entitled Life weekly newsletter, and never miss another article!